 The lush Yarra Valley is Victoria’s premier wine region and weekend getaway – partly for its close proximity to Melbourne, but mainly for the 80-plus wineries, superb restaurants, national parks and wildlife.
-This is the place to rise at dawn in a hot-air balloon over patchwork fields and vineyards, kick back with a Pinot Noir at a winery festival, explore orchards and farms of blueberries and lavender, or take to the many cycling and walking trails.
-While the Yarra Valley is a popular day trip from Melbourne, the region boasts some fantastic B&Bs and cottages, and there’s much more to do than you can manage in a day.
+This is the place to rise at dawn in a hot-air balloon over patchwork fields and vineyards and kick back with a pinot noir at world-class wineries.

 The valley covers a huge area from the ruggedly beautiful Yarra Ranges National Park in the east to Kinglake National Park in the west, a huge eucalypt forest on the slopes of the Great Dividing Range.
-In the centre of the park is Kinglake, a small township devastated by the 2009 bushfires, but rebuilding with a great country pub, a few shops and cafes and an inspiring community spirit.
+In the centre of Kinglake National Park is Kinglake, a small township devastated by the 2009 bushfires but now rebuilding itself, with a great country pub, a few shops and cafes, and an inspiring community spirit.
 Toolangi, 18km east, was the home of CJ Dennis, who wrote The Sentimental Bloke.

-In between is the vine-covered valley itself, with most of the wineries found in the triangle bounded by Healesville, Yarra Glen and Coldstream – the region described in tourism brochures as the ‘triangle area’.
-Further southeast, Warburton is the gateway to the Upper Yarra Valley region, and there’s another knot of wineries around Wandin and Seville along the Warburton Hwy (B380).
+In between is the vine-covered valley itself.
+Coldstream is considered the gateway to the Yarra Valley winery region and most of the wineries are found within the triangle bound by Coldstream, Healesville and Yarra Glen.
+Further southeast, Warburton is the gateway to the Upper Yarra Valley region.
+There’s another knot of wineries around Wandin and Seville along the Warburton Hwy (B380).

 Puffing Billy Steam Train, Yarra Valley and Healesville Wildlife Sanctuary Day Tour